kimjoar/nk-sandbox/README.md

 In the future we might have other types of extensions, such as vis extensions.

+(Hm, does this _actually_ fit with our current x-plugins?
+Security needs to be loaded, but will only be "rendered" on the login screen.
+It still needs to run in the background at all times, right?
+How do we handle Security today?)

 # Lifecycle

 Applications and plugins should have a proper lifecycle.